 These people had courage.
 Courage for systemic change to happen.
 They knew they may lose everything, but felt something had to be done about it.

-The people who were afraid to lose their jobs, money, etc in the moment of decision are cowards — because when push comes to shove they would rather keep the “status quo” than have the courage to join a movement for change.
+The people who were afraid to lose their jobs and money in the moment of decision are cowards — because when push comes to shove they would rather keep the “status quo” than have the courage to join a movement for change.

 Dr. Martin Luther King calls these people the “white moderate” in his famous 1963 Letter From Birmingham Jail:

-I have almost reached the regrettable conclusion that the Negro’s great stumbling block in his stride toward freedom is not the White Citizen’s Counciler or the Ku Klux Klanner, but the white moderate, who is more devoted to “order” than to justice; who prefers a negative peace which is the absence of tension to a positive peace which is the presence of justice; who constantly says: “I agree with you in the goal you seek, but I cannot agree with your methods of direct action”.
+I have almost reached the regrettable conclusion that the Negro’s great stumbling block in his stride toward freedom is not the White Citizen’s Counciler or the Ku Klux Klanner, but the “white” moderate, who is more devoted to “order” than to justice; who prefers a negative peace which is the absence of tension to a positive peace which is the presence of justice; who constantly says: “I agree with you in the goal you seek, but I cannot agree with your methods of direct action”

-Except in this case, I would take away the word “white” and just leave the word “moderate”, but today’s moderate comes in all races.
+Except, in this case, I would take away the word “white” and just leave the word “moderate”, but today’s moderate comes in all races.

 What can we do about it?

 So let’s say you decide to take the “racial justice” route, meaning you possibly forego future income/opportunities to stand for what’s right.
 What’s next for you?

 - Fight to get accepted back into the company that banned you.

 - Create your own company/platform

 - Join a company/platform that believes what you believe in.

 The 2nd one, create your own company/platform, is self-explanatory, so I won’t get into it.

 The 3rd one, join a company/platform that believes in what you believe in, is what I’ll like to talk about.
 But in order for this to work, there is one golden rule you have to remember:

 Don’t worry about “race” when choosing a company/platform to join.
 This golden rule is paramount!

 The truth is, not everyone who looks like you will be for you — especially if that person is in a highly-paid position.
 In fact, they may be the worst allies since they would do anything to keep their status-quo.

 I look to a day when people will not be judged by the color of their skin, but by the content of their character.